 Return to Pocono Best.com

 be known in the Delaware Water Gap, like the trees are known.
 Something

-that is forever." - co-founder Phil Woods - many times
+that is forever." - co-founder Phil Woods - many times Grammy winner.

-The Delaware Water Gap Celebration of the Arts is a
+The Delaware Water Gap Celebration of the Arts is a non-profit organization

 Pennís Peak is a cozy venue located in Penn Forest Township in the western Pocono Mountains of Pennsylvania that can comfortably host 1,800 concertgoers with its spacious dance floor, lofty ceilings, twin bars and restaurant.
 The Venue is about 1.5 hours from Philadelphia, and 2 from New York City.
 Complete with a broad open-air deck for summertime revelry, Pennís Peak patrons enjoy a breathtaking overlook of nearby Beltzville Lake, plus a commanding, picturesque 50-mile panoramic view of northeastern Pennsylvaniaís Appalachian mountains.